Chris Hipkins: Fourth term (2017–2020)

-Second term (2020–2023)
+Fifth term (2020–2023)

+Hipkins retained his seat, now known as Remutaka, during the 2020 general election, with a total of 20,497 votes.

 In early November 2020, Hipkins retained his education portfolio.
 He was also designated as minister for COVID-19 response and minister for the Public Service.
+As Minister of COVID-19 response, Hipkins instituted the wearing of face masks on public transportation and domestic flights in November 2020, pre-departure test requirements for overseas travellers in January 2021, border restrictions for high risk countries in April 2021, and with alert level restrictions in Auckland in August 2021 amid COVID-19 Delta variant.
+In addition, Hipkins oversaw the launch of the Government's "My Vaccine Pass" vaccine certificate in November 2021, the national vaccination rollout, and the passage of the COVID-19 Response (Vaccinations) Legislation Act 2021, which provided the legal framework for the Government's vaccine mandate.

 On 22 August 2021, Hipkins made a comment that attracted controversy and humour when he misspoke during a press conference; encouraging New Zealanders to get tested for COVID-19, he inadvertently urged New Zealanders to socially distance when they go outside to "spread their legs".
-Commentators suggested that he meant to say "spread your wings".
+Commentators suggested that he meant to say, "stretch your legs."

+In mid-January 2022, in his capacity as minister for COVID-19 response, Hipkins postponed the next MIQ lottery due to a tenfold increase in imported Omicron cases entering New Zealand.
+The Government's decision was criticised by Grounded Kiwis member and Australian–based expatriate Maxine Strydom who stated that many New Zealand expatriates were facing emotional and metal stress due to travel restrictions, expiring visas and job losses.
+Meanwhile, health economist Professor Paula Lorgelly rationalised the postponement of the MIQ lottery as "a short-term pain for what I perceive to be quite a long-term gain."

 On 31 January 2022, Hipkins, in his capacity as minister for COVID-19 response, issued a statement that the Government had offered stranded New Zealand journalist Charlotte Bellis a place under the emergency allocation criteria to travel to New Zealand within a period of 14 days.
 However, he also claimed that Bellis had indicated that she did not intend to travel until late February and that MIQ had advised her to consider moving her travel plans forward.
 He also confirmed that New Zealand consular assistance had earlier twice offered to help her return from Afghanistan in December 2021.
-Bellis was an Al Jazeera journalist who had left Qatar after becoming pregnant due to the Gulf State's law criminalising unmarried pregnancies.
+Bellis was an Al Jazeera journalist who, after becoming pregnant, had left Qatar owing to the Gulf state's law criminalising unmarried pregnancies.
 Bellis had travelled to Afghanistan where she and her partner had visas allowing them to live there.
 Due to New Zealand's strict pandemic border policies, Bellis had struggled to secure a place in the Managed Isolation and Quarantine (MIQ) system.